NiklasPeterson/github-flow/README.md

 ### List of prefixes for branch names:

-- sprint_x = larger branch, suited to only exist while the sprint is active. (merges with PR into `staging`, `develop` & `main/master`when done)
+- sprint/x = larger branch, suited to only exist while the sprint is active. (merges with PR into `staging`, `develop` & `main/master`when done)
-- feature_x = smaller to medium branches for working in (merges with PR into sprint_x when done)
+- feature/x = smaller to medium branches for working in (merges with PR into sprint/x when done)
-- update_x = this is for branches that only contains updates of dependencies
+- update/x = this is for branches that only contains updates of dependencies
-- hotfix_x = urgent fix that needs to go live ASAP (See how to work with hotfixes under the Hotfix Section)
+- hotfix/x = urgent fix that needs to go live ASAP (See how to work with hotfixes under the Hotfix Section)

 > Branching is a core concept in Git, and the entire GitHub flow is based upon it.
 There's only one rule: anything in the `main` branch is always deployable.
 >
 > Because of this, it's extremely important that your new branch is created off of main when working on a feature or a fix.
-Your branch name should be descriptive (e.g. `feature_formblock`, `hotfix_form-validation`) so that others can see what is being worked on.
+Your branch name should be descriptive (e.g. `feature/formblock`, `hotfix/form-validation`) so that others can see what is being worked on.